by Hitman 44077, partially adapted from Crisis on Infinite Earths #12 by Marv Wolfman and George Pérez

 One woman’s scream changed all that.
 “Mom?!”
 Kid Flash said.
 He ran all over Blue Valley, finally locating both his mother and father, who were cornered by shadow demons.
 “Leave them alone!” he screamed in anger.

 “Wally?!
 Oh, Lord, get away, Wally!
 Please, get away!” his mother shouted.

-The shadow demons turned and went after Kid Flash, who sped off into the middle of the city, while his parents escaped and ran to their home.
-Within the middle of the city, he found himself surrounded by shadow demons, but he had a plan.
+The shadow demons turned and went after Kid Flash, who sped off into the middle of the town, while his parents escaped and ran to their home.
+He soon found himself surrounded by shadow demons, but he had a plan.
 If I can use my super-speed properly, I might be able to shatter these things, he thought.

 Running through an opening, Kid Flash found himself in a position to attack the shadow demons.
 Straightening his arms and holding his fingers open, Kid Flash sped his arms faster and faster in a small, circular motion, until all shadow demons were trapped within the vibrations.
 He then spread his arms in opposite directions, his fingers creating such a tearing force that it shredded the shadow demons where they stood.
 I… I did it!
 Now I have something to do… something I should have done a long time ago, he thought, and ran toward his parents’ home.

 Opening the door and walking inside the house, he found his parents safe, as well as Frances Kane.
 Wally’s mother ran to him and hugged him.
 “Wally!
 Thank God you’re safe!” she said.

 Wally’s father walked over and gave Wally a warm hug as well.
 “I’m glad you’re safe, too, son.
 You really saved us back there,” said Robert West.